phoenix-rtos/phoenix-rtos-doc/coding/index.md

 <https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf>

-In our opinion usage of `goto` increases the chaos in the source code and absolutely brings no value like minimalization of the number of lines of code.
+In our opinion, the usage of goto increases chaos in the source code and offers no value, such as minimizing the number of lines of code.
 It also encourages programmers to poor code structurization.